 BOSS Organizing Summer School

-Grassroots organizations have been responsible for policy wins, including the passage of the Civilian Oversight Board in St. Louis, increasing the state’s minimum wage, and restoring access to abortion in Missouri.
-Organizations have also been central to the victories of progressive elected officials who are working to reform systems such as cash bail, policing in St. Louis, and reparations.
-As seasoned organizers move into leadership roles, there is a lack of incoming organizers to take their place.
+In the twelve years since the Ferguson Uprising, and several uprisings across the country, grassroots organizations have been responsible for policy wins including the passage of the Civilian Oversight Board in St. Louis City, increasing the state’s minimum wage, and legalizing marijuana in Missouri.
+Organizations have also been central to the victories of progressive elected officials who are working to reform systems such as cash bail, policing in St. Louis, and the creation of a reparations task force.
+In March 2025, after years of organizing on the Close the Workhouse campaign, St. Louis saw the demolition of a jail that harmed countless families across the city.
+As seasoned organizers move on to leadership roles, there’s a lack of incoming organizers to take their place.

-Routinely, entry-level positions for community organizers, communications staff, data analysts, and policy experts go unfilled, leaving a clear void in the ability to build a progressive base and win campaigns successfully.
-To fill this void, Action St. Louis has created the BOSS Fellowship.
-We understand that the solution to the organizing vacuum is to lean more deeply into organizing by creating a space where new talent can be cultivated, trained, and mentored, ultimately developing increased organizing capacity to fill the vacancies in local organizations.
+Routinely, entry-level positions for community organizers, communications, data, and policy staff go unfilled, leaving a clear void in the ability to build a progressive base and win campaigns successfully.
+In order to fill this void, Action St. Louis has created the BOSS.
+We understand the solution to the organizing vacuum is to lean more deeply into organizing by creating a space where new talent can be cultivated, trained, and mentored to develop increased organizing capacity to fill the vacancies in local organizations.

 We believe developing a local organizing infrastructure that encompasses organizing, strategic communications, movement building, and policy advocacy is essential to build a new class of powerful organizers.